pappscalle/java-zippedlist/README.md

 ```
 If one of the lists are shorter than the other, the result should have the same length as the shorter list.

+There are a few libraries that contains helper methods for zipping lists, such as Google Guava https://github.com/google/guava
+or Protonpack https://github.com/poetix/protonpack, but what other options are there ?

 #### A simple for-loop

 ```